munificent/craftinginterpreters/book/statements-and-state.md

 We could make it a runtime error.
 We'd let you define an uninitialized variable, but if you accessed before assigning to it, a runtime error would occur.
-It's not a bad idea.
-It would make the interpreter a little more complex, and probably slower too.
-We'd have to check on every access to see if the variable has a defined value.

-Instead, we'll keep it simple and say that Lox implicitly initializes a variable with `nil` if it isn't given an explicit initializer:
+It's not a bad idea, but most dynamically typed languages don't do that.
+Instead, we'll keep it simple and say that Lox sets a variable to `nil` if it isn't explicitly initialized:

 ```lox
 var a;